 Over the years Greg has been involved in a number of other musical ventures, including the following:

 In the summer between his sophomore and junior years at high school, Greg joined the band Somah which was then a two-person outfit in a basement.
 However, before long Somah developed a cult following in Fairfield County, Connecticut and soon added a fourth member.
 The band became increasingly popular within the state, then regionally.
 They completed a national tour in 1994 and soon after were featured in Relix magazine.
 Somah relocated to Burlington, Vermont in the summer of 1996.
 In January 1998, after releasing three studio albums and one live album, with thousands of fans nationwide, Somah played their final show at Nectar's in downtown Burlington.
 Somah helped to establish Greg as a respected bassist.
 He also gained experience as an arranger and backup vocalist.
-Somah's studio albums can be heard here, and a small collection of their live performances are available here.
+Somah's studio albums can be heard here, and a collection of some of their live performances is available here.

 The Athens Fusion Collective